 “Oh, how could I forget.
 Umm, I’ll take water with lemon please.”

-The music stops, the entire restaurant is silent, and the crickets begin to churp.
-Everyone at the table might look at you like this, especially if this is the first time you’ve passed on the burgers and fries.
+The music stops, the entire restaurant is silent, and the crickets begin to chirp.
+Everyone at the table looks at you weird or makes a smart ass comment.
+Especially if this is the first time you’ve passed on the burgers and fries.

-It’s hard being the only one striving to improve.
+It’s hard being the weird one making changes.

 Getting better and aiming for excellence is a threat.
 It can make people feel insecure and second guess themselves and what they’re currently doing.